X

 Habitat for Humanity NWT receives many applications for a small quantity of homes.
 Applicants who meet all of the eligibility requirements are not guaranteed to get a home.

-There are many things we consider before building in a community including the availability of residential building lots, amount of preparation work needed prior to building, availability of a local community liaison, availability of local contractors and volunteers, distance from the road system, community size, and others.
-Because we are a very small non-profit, we also may not have the people or resources to build in some NWT communities.
+Building a home in any community takes time, land, skilled labour, and other resources, and there are many things to consider before building in a community.
+These include the availability of decent residential building lots, amount of preparation work needed prior to building, availability of a local community liaison, availability of local contractors and volunteers, distance from the road system, community size, and others.
+Because we are a small non-profit organization with limited funding, this can limit what communities we are able to build homes in.

 If you are interested in a Habitat home build in your community, please contact us at executivedirector@habitatnwt.ca.